sengsgx/sengsgx/seng_runtime/README.md

 Please note that we have self-hosted a NGINX server for our evaluation which hosted files with 1KB data, 10KB, 100KB, 1MB, 10MB, etc. (cf. bench script).
 The script currently only fetches the root page (`"/"`).
 To enable the iterative fetching, please uncomment the alternative defintion of the `FILES` variable and host the respective files.
-Measurement is done via the cURL built-in `time_total` option.
+Measurement is done via the cURL built-in `time_total` option and the results are stored in the `results/` directory.

 Bench cURL in the different modes (run inside SENG Runtime container):
 * native: `./benchmark_native_curl.bash <host_ip4>`